unicframework/docs/Session.md

 }
 ```

-### Delete Session Data
+Delete the session data:

 ```php
 // Delete a session data
 $req->sessions->delete('email');
 ```

 It will delete only session variable data.

-### Delete Session
+Delete the all session data:

 ```php
 // Delete all session
 $req->sessions->destroy();
 ```

 It will delete all session data.